 Congregation Ohav Sholom of Merrick, New York is a vibrant, innovative, and growing modern Orthodox synagogue.
-The Synagogue was founded in 1962 (see our history), and led from 1963-2010 by Rabbi Emeritus Jeremiah Wohlberg.
+The Synagogue was founded in 1962 and led from 1963-2010 by Rabbi Emeritus Jeremiah Wohlberg.
 Under the spiritual guidance of our current rabbi, Ira Ebbin, we are open to Jews of all backgrounds.
 Our shul emphasizes ritual, education, youth, chesed, Jewish culture, and involvement.

 We have daily minyanim mornings and evenings.
 We encourage participation by our members, as we do not have a regular chazzan.
-Members are asked to lead services; daven shachrais, musaf, lain, chant the Haftorah, daven mincha and maariv.
+Members are asked to lead services; daven shachrais and musaf, lain, chant the Haftorah, daven mincha and maariv.
 A beginner's minyan is held periodically to enable individuals to become more comfortable in an Orthodox worship service.
 A beginner's Hebrew reading class for adults is also available.
-We have started a very popular women's teffilah group which is under the guidance of the rabbi and remains within strict halachic confines.
+We have a very popular women's teffilah group which is under the guidance of the rabbi and remains within strict halachic confines.

 Our youth are offered each Shabbat a regular junior congregation with an experienced youth leader.
 The younger children are offered appropriate supervision with qualified Hebrew teachers or nursery care.
 The youth leader also offers many activities during the year on weeknights and Sundays.